stefanspringer1/SwiftWorkflow/README.md

 A message is a collection of texts with the language as keys, so you can define the message text in different languages.
 The message also defines the type of the message, e.g. if it informs about the progress or about a fatal error.

+The message types (of type `MessageType`, e.g. `Info` or `Warning`) have a strict order, so you can choose the minimal level for a message to be logged.
+But the message type `Progress` is special: if progress should be logged is defined by an additional parameter.

 See the example project for more details.